"I'm 15 years from retirement. Should I be splitting my portfolio into buckets?"

 Rather than employing separate holdings for large-cap value, blend, and growth stocks, the portfolio employs two large-cap holdings--Oakmark Fund, which employs a value-leaning strategy but lands in Morningstar's large-blend category, and Primecap Odyssey Growth for growth exposure.

 The portfolio tilts more heavily toward small- and mid-cap stocks than is the case with a broad market index fund.
-It also stakes more than a third of equity assets in foreign-stock funds: a broadly diversified large-cap offering, Dodge & Cox International, as well as one devoted to small- and mid-caps overseas, T. Rowe Price International Discovery.
+(The original version of this portfolio included a position in Diamond Hill Small-Mid Cap (DHMIX), but that fund has since closed to new investors; I replaced it with Vanguard Extended Market Index.)
+It also stakes more than a third of equity assets in foreign-stock funds: a broadly diversified large-cap offering as well as one devoted to small- and mid-caps overseas, T. Rowe Price International Discovery.
 Both offerings include a sizable complement of emerging-markets equities.

 Due to all of these characteristics--a slight tilt toward small- and mid-caps and a large foreign- and emerging-markets weighting--the portfolio has an aggressive cast.
 As such, I would expect it to perform better than the broad market during strong equity environments and worse on the downside.